Diverging Diamond Interchange

 This project was necessary to increase safety and improve mobility at the interchange of SR 25 and I-475/US 23 in Perrysburg.
 The City serves a significantly growing community, but is bound on the north by the Maumee River.
 Therefore, a natural growth occurred along its southern area.
 New developments such as Levis Commons (an outdoor shopping center), Costco, Mercy Emergency, and numerous subdivisions have sprung up in this area, thus increased traffic volumes.
 The increased traffic patterns resulted in traffic backups onto the IR-475 mainline and turn lane storage along SR 25 was insufficient.
 A Safety study performed in 2013 confirmed these items and also indicated a lack of pedestrian facilities.

-The construction and completion of this innovative DDI will allow two directions of traffic to temporarily cross to the left side of the road, while moving high volumes of traffic through the intersection without increasing the number of lanes and traffic signals.
-Additional features will provide a 10’ bikeway along the west side of SR 25 and a 6’ walk along the east side of SR 25.
-Pedestrians will be protected by the use of jersey barriers on each side of the path while on the bridge.
+The construction and completion of this innovative DDI allows two directions of traffic to temporarily cross to the left side of the road, while moving high volumes of traffic through the intersection without increasing the number of lanes and traffic signals.
+This movement provides easier access to the interstate.
+Traffic entering or exiting the interstate does not have to cross opposing traffic to make a left turn.
+Additional features include a 10’ bikeway along the west side of SR 25 and a 6’ walk along the east side of SR 25.
+Pedestrians are protected by the use of jersey barriers on each side of the path while on the bridge.
 This barrier will have inset lights for pedestrian safety.
-Slotted holes along the bottom of the barrier will be used for drainage.
+Slotted holes along the bottom of the barrier are used for drainage.